Brazil's awaited 5G tender yields billions in investment

 Aside from 5G, winning bidders must bring wireless internet with 4G or higher to nearly 10 million people in northern Brazil, including 500 villages in the vast Amazon region, where many still lack internet access.

-“Brazil will be the first Latin American country to have 5,G” said Communications Minister Fábio Faria, apparently meaning a nationwide rollout.
+“Brazil will be the first Latin American country to have 5G,” said Communications Minister Fábio Faria on Thursday, apparently meaning a nationwide rollout.
 Several other countries already have started installing some 5G networks.

 “When we went to two Indigenous communities, of the Tucanos and Yanomamis, what did they ask us for?
 They asked for the internet!”
 Bolsonaro said at the tender’s opening ceremony.